 Editor’s Note: the below blog post originally ran in 2018 and remains one of our most popular articles.
 We’re re-posting it here with minor edits to the original text.
 Special thanks to author Su Fang Tham.

-On November 14 an event was held for Members at Film Independent’s brand-new Wilshire Blvd HQ to help illuminate the basics of residual payments—including the benefits of establishing CAMAs (Collective Account Management Agreements) and how as a producer you can best protect yourself financially on any project.
-Learning how to navigate the worlds of art and commerce can be tricky, but you’ll be glad you did.
+The below information comes courtesy of a 2018 Members Event held at Film Independent’s Wilshire Blvd HQ to help illuminate for filmmakers the basics of residual payments—including the benefits of establishing CAMAs (Collective Account Management Agreements) and how as a producer, you can best protect yourself financially on any project.

 Presented in partnership with the PGA’s Independent Producer Committee, the panel featured Oscar nominated producer Chris Moore (Manchester by the Sea, Promised Land) and Film Independent Spirit Award winning producer Clark Peterson (Monster, Rampart) in an hour-long discussion followed by an audience Q&A. Here were some of the key takeaways: